 The Simple Answer:

-“Holistic dentistry”, as such, is not a formally recognized “speciality” in dentistry.
+“Holistic dentistry”, as such, is not a formally recognized “specialty” in dentistry.
 Rather it may be considered an alternative approach to dentistry that believes your oral health is interconnected to your overall health.
-It focuses on using biocompatible (low-toxicity) restorative materials, eliminating infections, and promoting optimal teeth / jaw / head / neck structural relationships.
+It focuses on using bio-compatible (low-toxicity) restorative materials, eliminating infections, and promoting optimal teeth / jaw / head / neck structural relationships.
 Because no dentist can “do it all,” they often work together with a variety of healthcare professionals promoting integrated, complimentary care.
 One focus of a true “Holistic Dentist” is to identify areas of oral disease and structural dysfunction that may be negatively impacting the health and well-being of the patient.
 True holistic care supports the body’s natural abilities of self-healing and regeneration.

 The Detailed Answer: